 This is the fourth Wardruna song on this list (previous ones are ranked #43, #24 and #12).
 It is also the first song I had ever heard from Wardruna.
 I was watching The History Channel’s ‘Vikings’ and this mournful song came on.
 The show barely went to commercial over before I hit-up my laptop to find out the name of the group.
 This song is all about sorrow, which you hear in the brief lyrics (Danish to English translation): “Laukr is water tears from the eye waterfalls from mountains drops from ice waves on water.
 The waves rock me and deeply, I fall asleep.”
 The song has an end-of-days feel to it, yet it’s somehow not depressing

 Odom, Jr. deserves all the kudos in the world for his stellar rendition of this lyrically intricate song written by Lin-Manuel Miranda, the creator of the Tony Award-Winning Broadway musical, ‘Hamilton.’
 I’m sure when Odom first saw the words to this song, he probably thought ‘There is now way I’m going to be able to sing this without f*cking it up!’
 Well, maybe he didn’t think that exactly, but I’m sure that sentiment has crossed the minds of vocalists when tackling this song.
-Luckily for Odom, it became one, of if not the biggest song from the musical.
-Odom’s vocals sound so clear, crisp and soaring in this song.
-He starts kind of slow and gentle, but when he gets to the part “I am the one thing in life I can control” is when you really recognize how special his voice is on this song.
-The song, and Odom, are a show-stopper, plain and simple.
+Luckily for Odom, it became one of, if not the biggest song from the musical.
+Odom’s vocals are so clear, crisp and soaring in this song.
+He starts kind of slow and gentle, but when he gets to the part “I am the one thing in life I can control” is when you really recognize how special his voice is and the song.
+‘Wait For It’ and Odom, are a show-stopper, plain and simple.

 8. All Hands On Desk – Tinashe